AlphaTauri AT01

 The AlphaTauri AT01 is a Formula One car designed and constructed by Scuderia AlphaTauri to compete in the 2020 Formula 1 World Championship.
-The car was driven by Daniil Kvyat and Pierre Gasly.
+The car was driven by Pierre Gasly and Daniil Kvyat.
 The AT01 was the first car to be built and run under the AlphaTauri name; the team, previously known as Scuderia Toro Rosso, was renamed ahead of the 2020 championship.